bernieherr/bernieherr/README.md

 I'm also a musician, and I dream about someday creating soundtracks for games. 😄

-- 📫 How to reach me: Through my twitter @berniethecrow or my e-mail berniewebdev@protonmail.com !
+- 📫 How to reach me: berniewebdev@protonmail.com !